vosechu/mechanize_code_challenge/README.md

 * [New Relic](http://newrelic.com/about/jobs)
 * [Puppet Labs](https://puppetlabs.com/company/careers/)

-_At least 2 of those links are much harder to scrape than the other two._
+_At least 2 of those links are much harder to scrape than the other one._

 ## Process

 ### Step 1

 * Fork and clone this repo
+* Pick ONE job board to scrape
 * Create your code with tests
 * Send me a pull request